srky420/cs50-fp-bootstrap/readme.md

 ### Creating JS Requests

-- Realtime requests are made for search suggestions and watchlist add/remove buttons using JavaScript fetch.
+- Realtime requests are made for search suggestions and watchlist add/remove buttons using JavaScript Fetch and Async Await function.

         /* For search suggestions */